athifongoqa/xandria-dist-scraper/assets/ThreatModel.md

 - HTTPS Redirect
 - VPC:
     - The scraper (Cloud Run serverless instance) should only be accessible for the API (also a Cloud Run serverless instance).
 They are both parts of the same VPC network (each connected to the VPC via a Serverless VPC Access connector) with the scraper’s ingress also set to `internal only` to ensure its traffic is solely to and from the API.
-- Rotating proxies
-    - Avoiding blacklisting from websites by routing through short-lived HTTP(S) proxies at runtime.
-The proxies are stored and updated in Redis every five minutes by means of a Cloud Function.
 - Task management queue
     - To protect against overwhelming the server’s/container’s resources, Celery is used to handle scraping jobs separately.
 - Headless browsers
-    - Sandboxed launches to prevent SSRF.
+    - Sandboxed Chromium launches to prevent SSRF. **Firefox, still to do.**
+    - Disbaled background networking.
+    - Accept no dwownloads.
+    - Javascript disabled.
+- Rotating proxies
+    - Avoiding blacklisting from websites by routing through short-lived HTTP(S) proxies at runtime.
+The proxies are stored and updated in Redis chronologically by means of a Cloud Function.
 - Input URL validation
     - Validating whether the URL is valid/exists and a public IP address
     - Robots.txt: checking whether the User-Agent is set to * (all) & the if the disallow path != URL given (or is root)